vaughany/moodle-block_enrolment_key_generator/readme.md

 * 5-letter word list courtesy of [More Words](http://www.morewords.com)
 * List of chemical elements (used in default custom.txt) taken from [Wikipedia](http://en.wikipedia.org/wiki/List_of_elements_by_name)
 * English language word lists taken from [Moms Who Think](http://www.momswhothink.com)
-* Unusual words taken from [here](http://users.tinyonline.co.uk/gswithenbank/unuwords.htm) (See the link for explanations of the words!)
+* Unusual words taken from [here](http://users.tinyonline.co.uk/gswithenbank/unuwords.htm) (see the link for explanations of the words!)
+* List of phobias taken from [phobialist.com](http://phobialist.com/) (see link for explanations again)
 * Other lists taken from websites all over the Internet.
 Sorry for forgetting.

 ## History